 You might receive important personal information from the consumer during a live chat session, such as their address or telephone number.

 You might be storing WhosOn customer data in your CRM or database, or using it to populate web or sales reports.

 What you can do to comply

 There are three simple, straightforward steps you can take to ensure GDPR compliance when using WhosOn.
 These are:

 As a data controller who stores personal consumer data, you are responsible for keeping this data safe.
 If you use the cloud, choose a high security data centre within an EU-approved country.
 Any data you store internally should be protected by appropriate means, including but not limited to passwords, firewalls, and encryption.

 By now you know that your chat data needs to be stored in a secure, GDPR compliant way.
 For our cloud customers, secure hosting is part of your service.

-All EU customer data is stored in state of the art, UK-based Rackspace data centres.
-For our US customers, data is stored in industry-leading GoGrid data centres.
-WhosOn also operates under the EU-US Privacy Shield, which is a framework for GDPR adherence.
+All EU customer data is stored in state of the art, UK-based Microsoft Azure data centres.
+For our non-EU customers, data is stored in US-based Microsoft Azure data centres.

 It’s still up to you to get the chat user’s permission to process their data.
 But with our best in class cloud hosting, storing that chat data legally and securely is one less thing you have to worry about.